 - Remote sensing in Ecology and Conservation (Editor in Chief, 2014-)

 - Journal of Applied Ecology (Senior Editor, 2015-)

 - Animal Conservation (Senior Editor, 2008-2016)

 - Philosophical Transactions of the Royal Society (Editor, 2016-)

 I have supervised, and currently supervise, several BSc, MSc, PhD and post-doc students , who are carrying research all over the world.
 Meet the team here.

-- I recently participated in the Royal Society Pairing Scheme, and spent a week in Parliament learning about ways to get more science into policy
+- In 2015 I participated in the Royal Society Pairing Scheme, and spent a week in Parliament learning about ways to get more science into policy

-- Seirian Sumner and I received a Point of Light Award and the ZSL Silver Medal for our work on Soapbox Science
+- In 2015, Seirian Sumner and I received a Point of Light Award and the ZSL Silver Medal for our work on Soapbox Science

-- My first book "en solo", entitled "The Normalised Difference Vegetation Index: principles & ecological applications" is out !
+- My first book "en solo", entitled "The Normalised Difference Vegetation Index: principles & ecological applications" was published in 2013

 - Animove was featured in a recent IUCN blog , described as a "a ground-breaking capacity-building contribution"